 Recommendation?
 I would definitely recommend undertaking an academic posting.
 I recommend to start early, make plans if you want to do it – it’s a wonderful term, so is really worth it.

-If you want to know more head to our academic research page.
+If you want to know more about undertaking an academic placement, head to our academic research page.